Digital Maturity Framework

 Capability

-Senior digital leadership exists across the organisation with effective delivery teams.
+Senior digital leadership leads strategy across the organisation with effective delivery teams.

 Essential

-There’s a focus on technical skills for the role looking after the website.
+There’s a focus on technical skills for the role looking after our digital channels.

 Specialist